-Many vaccines become less effective over time, and some studies indicate this is the case with COVID-19 vaccines as well.
-At present, a third dose of the Pfizer or Moderna vaccines is recommended for people with weakened immune systems, and it appears likely that a third dose will soon be recommended for all Americans as well.
-It is also possible that a second dose of the Johnson and Johnson vaccine will be recommended once additional data has been gathered.
+Many vaccines become less effective over time, and studies have confirmed this is the case with COVID-19 vaccines as well.
+At present, a booster is recommended after six months for adults who received the Pfizer or Moderna vaccines.
+A booster is recommended after two months for all adults who received the Johnson and Johnson vaccine.